You are lucky to be a lady! Smart, strong, beautiful, and you’ve got a heck of a lot of clothing options!

 While not a necessity for driving, these can be useful if you have a stoma that gets squished by your seat belt (like mine does).

 While I haven’t seen many brands of seat belt covers being sold for ostomates, they are around if you look hard enough.
-I reviewed one called the Comfee Drive, and it’s an accessory I use every time I’m in the car; although when I’m wearing a stoma guard, I don’t have to one.
+I reviewed one called the Comfee Drive (which, unfortunately, is no longer available), and it’s an accessory I use every time I’m in the car; although when I’m wearing a stoma guard, I don’t have to one.

 But there’s more!